 Condition Rating: 7

 The bangle is in lovely, ready to wear antique condition.
 The hinge and clasp are in good working order and comes complete with original safety chain so you can rest assured your bangle is safe whilst being worn.
 As with most antique items there are some signs of wear commensurate with age.
 There is one ding to the back of the bangle which you can see in the photographs, but this is not visible when worn and the bangle is structurally sound.
 Some Pearls have excellent nacre cover and some have a romantic aged look.
-One tiny Turquoise at the end is missing and it has been difficult to source another one that size.
+One bead on the edge is missing and one tiny Turquoise at the end is missing and it has been difficult to source another one that size.

 Thanks for looking!!